adamsorbie/unix_course-2020-02-14/README.md

 $ mv file1 file2 my_first_folder
 ```

-At this point we can introduce another handy feature most shells offer
+Now we can introduce another useful feature most shells offer
-which is called *globbing*.
-Let us assume you want to apply the same
+called *globbing*.
+Imagine you want to apply the same
 command to several files.
 Instead of explicitly writing all the file
-names you can use a *globbing pattern* to address them.
-There are
+names (which would take a lot of time) you can instead use a *globbing pattern*
-different wildcards that can be used for these patterns.
-The most
+to refer to all of them.
+There are different "wildcards" that can be used for these patterns.
-important one is the asterisk (`*`).
+The most important one is the asterisk (`*`).
 It can replace none, one or more
 characters.
-Let us explore this with a small example:
+Let explain this with a quick example:

 ```
 $ touch file1.txt file2.txt file3